 Germany has everything a backpacker may need – cheap food, beer, castles, great nightlife and all year round festival season.
 Since the country is quite big, there is little chance of seeing everything at once.
 Take your time, just pick the region you love the most and start with it.
 All major cities in Germany have their own charm and character.
-Thus, Frankfurt am Main boasts its lovely bridges and skyscrapers, Munich is a city with tiny streets, great beer halls and amazing food, Berlin has lots of festivals, night clubs and historic sites.
+Thus, Frankfurt am Main boasts its lovely bridges and skyscrapers, Munich is a city with tiny streets, great beer halls, and amazing food, Berlin has lots of festivals, nightclubs, and historic sites.
 There is also a German hinterland, with quiet and picturesque towns, where people gather together for a chat in kneipe to get their pint of beer.
-Germany is on almost every traveller’s bucket list, and it’s totally worth it.
+Germany is on almost every traveler’s bucket list, and it’s totally worth it.

-Since Germany is the birthplace of hostel, there are plenty of affordable options all over the country.
+Since Germany is the birthplace of a hostel, there are plenty of affordable options all over the country.
 Prices depend on the location and services and usually vary from 10-25 EUR per night for a dorm room.
 Private rooms in hostels start around 45 EUR per night.
 In small towns, located in tourist areas, there is always a chance of finding an entire apartment or home with prices starting from 50 EUR.
 It might be more difficult to find cheap accommodation in major cities.

 Street food in Germany is cheap.
 Most meals like currywurst, bratwurst or rostbratwurst come for 2-5 EUR.
 Most fast food meals cost between 6-10 EUR.
 Dinner with beer will set you back 20 EUR as most mains cost around 16 EUR.
 Beer at the traditional Brauhaus or Кneipe will usually cost around 4-5 EUR.
 For a meal at mid-range Restaurant, expect to pay around 25 EUR.
 When buying your own groceries, expect to spend at least 45-70 EUR per week on food.
 To save on food, stick to local supermarkets like Rewe, Real, Lidl or Netto.

 Buses are omnipresent in Germany.
 Some bus stops in Germany are marked with a green “H” symbol (Haltestelle) and usually equipped with displays to present bus arrival information at stops.
-Night buses as well as sightseeing tours are available in major cities.
+Night buses, as well as sightseeing tours, are available in major cities.
 Rapid transit systems like U-Bahn (Untergrundbahn) and S-Bahn are reliable with prices around 1-3 EUR per single ticket.
 You can always cut down your transportation expenses by purchasing day-passes with a better rate.
 While some cities have narrow cobbled streets, it is quite easy to find great cycle routes.
-Expect to pay between 9-25 EUR for daily rental depending on the location.
+You will pay between 9-25 EUR for daily rental depending on the location.